tlswg/tls13-spec/draft-ietf-tls-tls13.md

            }
        } EarlyDataIndication;

+masked_ticket_age
+: The time since the client learned about the server configuration that it is using, in milliseconds.
+This value is XORed with the "ticket_age_mask" value that was included with the ticket, see {{NewSessionTicket}}.
+This masking prevents passive observers from correlating sessions.
+Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.

 context
 : An optional context value that can be used for anti-replay (see below).
 {:br }

+A server MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).

 All of the parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) MUST be those which were negotiated in the connection